Making a Carmel Point

 To Jeffers’ great comfort, nature couldn’t care less about the invasion of man.
 “It has all time.
 It knows the people are a tide / That swells and in time will ebb, and all / Their works dissolve.”

 Geez, I’m feeling salty already.
 And I’d like to be there to see it, actually.
-But I think I’ll miss the party.
+But I think I’ve already missed the “California, Heaven on Earth” party.
 It’s too bad, too.
 The way we were sounds pretty cool.